CAFDataProcessing/worker-languagedetection/worker-languagedetection/README.md

 ### Global Settings

-#### DocumentWorkerConfiguration

-The worker uses the [worker-document](https://github.hpe.com/caf/worker-document) system of `DocumentWorkerConfiguration`.
-The configuration class is [DocumentWorkerConfiguration](https://github.hpe.com/caf/worker-document/blob/develop/worker-document/src/main/java/com/hpe/caf/worker/document/DocumentWorkerConfiguration.java), which has the following relevant options:

-- `workerName`: the name of the worker
-- `workerVersion`: the version number of the worker
-- `outputQueue`: the output queue to return results to RabbitMQ
-- `threads`: the number of threads to be used to host this Worker

-#### Environment Variables
-Additional worker configuration is supported through the following environment variables:
+Worker configuration is supported through the following environment variables:

+ - `WORKER_LANG_DETECT_SOURCE_FIELD`
+    Default: `CONTENT`
-- `WORKER_LANG_DETECT_SOURCE_FIELD`: Optional.
-This is used to specify which document field is used for data sources. e.g. CONTENT
+    Used to specify which document field is used for data sources

+ - `CAF_WORKER_THREADS`
+    Default: `1`
+    Specifies the number of threads used for parallel processing

+ - `CAF_WORKER_OUTPUT_QUEUE`
+    Default: `worker-out`
+    Sets the output queue where results are returned

 #### Temporary Environment Variables
 The following environment variables are also supported however these are temporary and will be removed in a future version: